Whales and dolphins are common sights in the marine park.

 - Steamers Head in the park's south is home to about 120 seals at the season's peak.

 - A new colony established at Drum and Drum Sticks in recent years has more than 100 animals.

 Marine mammal encounters

-If you are going out for a viewing in your own vessel, or watercraft (surfboards, paddle boards, kayaks etc), see the National Parks and Wildlife guidelines at the Office of Environment and Heritage .
+If you are going out for a viewing in your own vessel, or watercraft (surfboards, paddle boards, kayaks etc), see the National Parks and Wildlife guidelines at the NSW Environment, Energy and Science .
 The guidelines detail how and when to approach whales and dolphins and how close you can get.